daryn-kalym/codecademy-cs102-wilderness-escape-project-tree-nodes/README.md

 Tasks
 Mark the tasks as complete by checking them off
 Our Story Begins
-1.
-This project will be heavily interactive.
+[x] 1.This project will be heavily interactive.

 To get in the spirit, write a print() function inside of script.py to display “Once upon a time…” in the console.